 I already mentioned stargazy pie and jellied eels, they’re pretty weird.
-We have a few other British foods that most other nationalities might consider weird, sometimes just the names are weird or hard to understand for foreigners.
-Here’s a list of weird and weirdly named British foods.
+We have a few other British foods that most other nationalities might consider weird, sometimes just the names are weird.
+These can be hard to understand for foreigners.
+Here’s a list of weird and weirdly-named British foods.

-- Stargazy pie (a special fish pie with fish heads protruding through pastry)
+- Stargazy pie (a special fish pie with fish heads protruding through the pastry)

 - Jellied eels (a rare thing these days, eels, in jelly)

 - Bangers and mash is just sausages (bangers) with mashed potato and, usually, onion gravy.

 - Black pudding (a blood sausage of sorts, I’ve never tasted it but my dad likes it.)